takumi9th/EP-390-Assigments/GameDevelopment/DevelopmentDocumentation.md

 ### What did you try that didn’t work?
 I tried to add biquad to right side of joystick but the filter itsself didn't work properly.<br>I noticed if I only have 8 loops, I only need 4 buttons.
 And I could add another function.

+### Update (2/15/23)
+I added lowpass filter and comb filter.
+LPF is working with right joystick and comb filter will react to gyro sensor.

 ### ↓User Manual is here↓
 [User Documentation](/GameDevelopment/UserDocumentation.md)